willpublicmedia/sitemanual/README.md

-# Website Manual for WILL Public Media
+# WILL-Website-Manual
+A complete reference to WILL website structure, content creation, and editorial guidelines for authors, project managers, designers